nathandias/dingsbeer/README.md

 1. Go to: siteurl.com/wp-admin/ : Plugins -> Add New -> Upload Plugin and upload dbb_plugin.php
 2. Activate the plugin
-3. Go to: siteurl.com/wp-admin/ : Import Beer Reviews and follow the instructions there to import reviews from the Google Sheets data.
-*Note: upload file sizes must be <= 2MB, format must by CSV, and encoding must be UTF-8 or Windows 1252*

 # Yoko Child Theme Installation